TehMuffinMoo/ibPS/docs/BloxOne/BloxOne Platform/New-B1Host.md

 ```

 ### -Description
-The description of the new BloxOneDDI Host
+The description of the new NIOS-X Host

 ```yaml
 Type: String